Perl/PPCs/docs/future.md

 * MUST have viably complete Motivation, Rational, Specification, Examples
 * MUST have Prototype Implementation/Proof Of Concept/Specific Plan

-Means "we think this idea looks viable"
+Means "we think this plan looks viable"

 ## Implemented